mher/flower/docs/auth.rst

 3. In the sidebar on the left, select Credentials.
 4. Click CREATE CREDENTIALS and click OAuth client ID.
 5. Under Application type, select Web application.
-6. Name OAuth 2.0 client and click Create.
+6. Name the OAuth 2.0 client and click Create.
-7. Copy the "Client secret" and "Client ID"
+7. Copy the "Client secret" and "Client ID".
-8. Add redirect URI to the list of Authorized redirect URIs
+8. Add the redirect URI to the list of Authorized redirect URIs.

 Here's an example configuration file with the Google OAuth options: